kevinb4/chat/README.md

 MongoDB should now be running.
 If you run into any issues, refer to MongoDB's docs.

+#MongoDB UI
+This isn't required, but I thought I would leave this here.
+It's very useful for testing/development.
+Robomongo is a MongoDB Manager that supports Windows, Mac, and Linux.
+Find it here: https://robomongo.org/

 #ToDo List
 - [x] Remake UI/Rewrite code from socket.io tutorial
 - [x] Add usernames